 - Do not pay enough to meet essential current expenses for a moderate level of living.

-- Typically are continually or repeatedly income insecure over the lifespan.
+- Typically make households continually or repeatedly income insecure over the lifespan.

 - Do not provide real pensions, paid vacations, sick or family days, or essential medical coverage.

 Until we get a fair incomes policy at the federal level, a less optimal but workable approach covering only the the areas of energy and water is currently addressed by utilities, states (and provinces), and local governments by working out structures for income transfers (subsidies) directly.
 We can't solve poverty and wider income insufficiency without a fair incomes policy.
 But we can achieve and maintain household energy and water sufficiency.
 We cannot solve the continual creation and reproduction of poverty without federal incomes support.
 But solving household energy and water affordability is quite possible.